openaire/guidelines-data-archives/docs/field_publisher.rst

 * With university publications place the name of the faculty and/or research group or research school after the name of the university.
 * In the case of organizations where there is clearly a hierarchy, list the parts of the hierarchy from largest to smallest, separated by full stops.
 If it is not clear whether there is a hierarchy, or unclear which is the larger or smaller portion of the body, give the name as it appears in the print.
 * The use of publisher names from authority lists constructed according to local or national thesaurus files is optional.
+* A code/data repository might be put into publisher or, if several agents make the entity available, into contributor/contributorType/hostingInstitution.

 Examples
 -------